HarrisonScarfone/Longship/ReadMe.md

 7. `File --> New Game` to start a new game against the engine.
 8. On your first move (assuming human as white), Arena will start the engine.

-*Note*: There are still a few bugs in the engine.
-You can view the debug window while playing with `Engines --> Log - Window` to see the Engine/UCI communication.
+*Note*: You can view the debug window while playing with `Engines --> Log - Window` to see the Engine/UCI communication.
 Helpful to see if the executable has failed.
-Note that sometimes if the engine gets hung up Arena will throw an error in this window detecting that the engine is already calculating which is disallowed.
-If this happens, just close/open Arena again.
-The engine should still be loaded.
+Note that UCI standard is still not fully implemented so a restart of Arena or a force stop may be necessary in some situations (evident in the log window).